 A Fire Investigation Report is a comprehensive document that documents and collates all the necessary information, preferably cold hard facts, regarding the fire incident that occurred in order to conjure the most probable sequence of events that lead up to the fire.
 It may also document if foul play was inflicted or if there is a reason to subject the incident under suspicion except it has to be supported by reliable evidence to be considered worthy of a supplemental investigation.

 In most cases with fire incidents, evidence is rarely identified due to its nature of quickly burning everything up so it is important that a competent fire investigator is handling the investigation, one that is still able to properly and thoroughly conduct their methods to the best of their ability regardless of how little there is left for them to work with.
 Most investigators also branch out, depending on what they determine to be an accomplice to the fire or what they call as accelerants to speed up the spread of the fire, and seek help from forensic scientists or those with expertise on the technology and chemicals present in the scene.
+You should also take a look at our Research Investigation Report.

-An investigation is usually launched once the fire is completely extinguished but fresh and recent enough to obtain information and determine the key evidence or the chain of evidence to construct the cause of the incident.
+An investigation is usually launched once the fire is completely extinguished but fresh and recent enough to obtain information sheet and determine the key evidence or the chain of evidence to construct the cause of the incident.

 Moreover, while it is a detailed examination of the location, it also is an assessment of the fire preventive efforts of the place which is why a fire investigation effort does not only gather evidence but identifies the strengths and weaknesses of the prevention program to understand how it can function better in a way that can effectively serve its purpose which is to prevent rapid spread of the fire that causes minimal to no damage at all or completely avoid the occurrence of one in the first place.
 While the latter is almost impossible, fire investigations still are important tools to identify which parts of the program need modification.
 In a way, the report functions as a reflection of some sort, however an unfortunate analogy, and provides recommendations for further improvement of existing risk management action plans.

 Basically, a fire investigation report is a written report that attempts to determine the origin and the cause of the fire, if it’s accidental, intentional, or brought about by negligence as well as makes out the rest of the circumstances that could have followed that exacerbated the fire.
 It also functions to pinpoint who could be responsible for accountability to take place but what it really is, is more so to assess the origin of the fire to build up the proper narrative that will explain the situation as accurately as possible.
+You should also take a look at our work Investigation report.

 To summarize what a fire investigation report is in one coherent sentence, it answers the most basic questions about the fire and explains what happened.